-A growing and ageing population will require more health services, which will result in an increased demand for registered nurses.
+A growing and ageing population will require more health services, which will result in increased demand for registered nurses.
 There will also be a considerable number of jobs available due to the need to replace experienced workers as they retire.

 - licensed practical nurses (LPNs, or registered practical nurses – RPNs in Ontario)

-It is important for you to have a general overview of how your international qualifications may be viewed in Canada and have a general sense of the Canadian labour market and workplace culture.
+There is no national registration for nursing.
+You must register with the regulatory nursing college or association in the province or territory where you want to work.
+It is important to have a general overview of how your international qualifications may be viewed in Canada, and have a general sense of the Canadian labour market.

 - Contact the regulatory body in the province or territory where you intend to settle and work to clarify the requirements and, where possible, actually begin the application process.

 - Check with the regulatory body for information about accepted language tests and minimum required scores.
-Even if you’re a good speaker of English or French, it’s helpful to improve your language skills and enroll in language classes while you are in your home country and continue them after moving to Canada.
+Even if you’re a fluent speaker of English or French, it’s helpful to improve your language skills and enroll in language classes while you’re in your home country and continue them after moving to Canada.